Investment Objectives

 Fund performance

-The CC High Income Bond Fund posted a modest gain of 0.55% in February.
+The CC High Income Bond Fund posted a loss of 2.68% in March.
 The portfolio manager maintained an active strategy, continuing to incrementally enhance the fund’s income profile by selectively capitalizing on emerging opportunities, particularly within the primary and IPO markets.
-During the month, a new position in Eutelsat was initiated, whilst the fund increased its exposure to Petrobras and Allwyn, a leading global lottery operator.
+During the month, new positions in OAK-Eagle Acquireco and Vivion were initiated, utilizing proceeds from names whose operation is largely domiciled in the Middle East and may somewhat be impacted from the ongoing conflicts.

 Market and investment outlook